let's talk

 These web apps are integrated with special features that elevate the cost and time to build the app.

-For example, AirBnb is a web app that has features like house listings, location, search function, payment gateways, etc.
+For example, AirBnb is a web app with features like house listings, location, search function, payment gateways, etc.

 All of these are top-end features that increase the cost of building the app.
-A web app like AirBnB may take around 6 months to complete.
+A web app like Airbnb may take around six months to complete.

 GetReinvented is an online fitness platform developed by Spdload.
 The web app was developed in 1200 hours.